ncats/translator-modules/README.md

 object identifiers of the data (the module *may* be clever enough to resolve them - your mileage may vary!).

-That said, these modules can also take CSV, tab delimited text and JSON files or URL-resolvable web (REST) resources as the source of module input, as long as those files comply with the expected text format.
+That said, these modules can also take CSV, tab delimited text and JSON files or URL-resolvable web (REST) resources as the source of module input, as long as those files comply with the expected text format (which can be, in fact, the text output file from another module, previously run!).

 ```
 gene_to_gene_bicluster.py --input_genes /relative/or/absolute/path/to/your/gene_list.csv get-result-list to-json